 Michael James 'Mike' Adams

 Mike Adams was such a great pilot that he won the AB Honts Trophy as the best pilot in his class.
 He was selected to be an astronaut in November 1965 but transferred to the X-15 (a hypersonic rocket-powered aircraft) research programme.
-He was on his seventh X-15 flight on 15 November, 1967, when the aircraft broke up after spinning at more than five times the speed of sound during re-entry.
-Major Adams was posthumously awarded his astronaut wings.
+The X-15 was an aircraft that was able to travel above the major part of the atmosphere.
+Major Adams was on his seventh X-15 flight on 15 November, 1967, when the aircraft broke up after spinning at more than five times the speed of sound during re-entry.
+He was posthumously awarded astronaut wings.

 Robert Henry Lawrence Jr